 In 2016, I sold sunflowers and zinnias to nine local florists in the Greensboro, Kernersville, and Winston-Salem area.
 I was so happy that local florists were excited to have fresh locally grown flowers.
 The following year I added celosia cockscomb, celosia plumes, ageratum, dahlias, eucalyptus, lisianthus, yarrow, and zinnias.
 I also tried some other cut flowers but narrowed the flowers down to these eight cut flowers.
-Besides selling to florists, I have added some wedding designers especially since I have increased the number of dahlias I have been growing.
+Besides selling to florists, I added some wedding designers especially since I had increased the number of dahlias I had been growing.
 I grew over 200 varieties in 2020.
 I am learning which varieties seem to do well in our hot and humid summers.
 I really enjoy being self-employed and growing flowers for a living.
 In 2020, I sold dahlias to Mayesh Wholesale Florist in Charlotte, NC.
 I sold 500 to 1000 dahlias a week to them.
-I am also selling dahlia tubers to help supplement my income to help pay for the expenses of being a flower farmer.
-I do appreciate all the local florists buying my flowers and everyone who purchases dahlia tubers from me online.
-I really enjoy growing these flowers and your support means a lot to me.
+I do appreciate all the local florists who bought my flowers.
+In 2022, I no longer sell blooms locally.
+I do sell dahlia tubers online.

 I have always grown flowers and had large flower beds.
 I have been a Forsyth County extension master gardener volunteer since 2015.
 I started farming in March of 2015 when we purchased the farm.
 In August 2015, I attended the Chatham County Cooperative Extension workshop on “Growing Cut Flowers for Market” in Pittsboro, NC.
 I learned so much at that two day workshop.
 I thought I was going to grow vegetables and sell at the local farmers market.
 I came home from that workshop and told my husband “I love flowers, and I can make money growing flowers on the farm”.
-I began farming on four 100 foot rows.
-Now, I have forty 100 foot rows for cut flowers.
+I began farming on four 100 foot rows: however, that increased to forty 100 foot rows for cut flowers.
 The cut flower field is surrounded by deer fencing and is about 1 acre.

 My husband has a full time job; however, he does help with some jobs on the farm when he has time.
 We have always had large flower beds wherever we lived.
 He is really good about remembering all the flower varieties.
 He really enjoys taking an evening tour around the yard and see what is blooming.
 We also enjoy feeding the wild birds